dillonforrest/startup/_posts/2015-01-07-month-2-december-2014-wrapup.md

 # Completed

-This month was primarily spent attempting to validate two specific new product ideas.
+This month was primarily spent attempting to validate two new product ideas.

-The idea was broadly a user analytics tool for single-page apps.
+The first idea was broadly a user analytics tool for single-page apps.
 I spoke with a few people and luckily connected on a few cold emails with other companies to discuss this value proposition.
 However, ultimately I felt that I didn't know enough about analytics to deliver on an analytics tool.

-I also considered creating tools simply to track user behaviors in web apps.
+The second idea was tools to track user behaviors in web apps.
 It seems like a growing area in which some people are making money.
 However, I couldn't really find an underserved market segment.
 Worse, I couldn't find any meaningful way to even access potential customers.
 This is my distribution problem coming back to haunt me.

 Special thanks to my friend <a href="https://twitter.com/CarlSednaoui" target="_blank">Carl Sednaoui</a> for helping out majorly on those last two ideas!
 His marketing expertise and experience building <a href="http://www.mailcharts.com/" target="_blank">MailCharts</a> helped me out a lot.